Lilibet, Circus Child: Overview

+Anna Riwkin Brick had a journalist friend who visited the circus.
+He told her about a 5.5-year-old girl who was a great fit for a new book.
+She went to the circus in northern Sweden and spent a week there.
+She then called Astrid Lindgren, who spoke to the girl and wrote her story.
+Later the girl arrived in Stockholm, and then they returned to the circus to complete the shooting.

 Documentary film from Israel

-Especially in Israel, the Children's Everywhere series, including Lilibet, circus child, was a great success, thanks to the translations by the poet Leah Goldberg.
-In 2017, Israeli director Dvorit Shargal shot a 50-minute documentary entitled Where is Lilibet the Circus child and what happened in Honolulu?.
+Especially in Israel, the Children's Everywhere series, including Lilibet, Circus Child, was a great success, thanks to the translations by the poet Leah Goldberg.
+In 2017, Israeli director Dvorit Shargal shot a 50-minute documentary entitled Where Is Lilibet the Circus Child and What Happened in Honolulu?.
 In the film, director Shargal tried to find out what happened to Lilibet after the end of the book.
 Lilibet now lives in Bussum in Holland and is a German teacher at Erfgooiers College.
-In reality, Lilibet is called Ingrid.
+In reality, Lilibet is called Ingrid Heinrich.

 Reception

-Arnette Melamed of Ynet says that Lilibet, circus child taught her how difficult and fascinating the life of a circus girl is.
+Ariana Melamed of Ynet said that Lilibet, Circus Child taught her how difficult and fascinating the life of a circus girl is.

-Ruth Herrmann of Die Zeit writes that Lilibet is about a little girl named Lilibet, which can be seen on many photos.
+Ruth Herrmann of Die Zeit wrote that Lilibet is about a little girl named Lilibet, which can be seen on many photos.
 Astrid Lindgren's text describes what Lilibet thinks, experiences and desires.
 The book is child-oriented, full of charm, with a naturally acting of little leading lady.